luispuerto/MarkdownPreview/docs/src/markdown/usage.md

     "include_head": ["build", "browser", "sublime", "clipboard", "save"]
 ```

+### GitLab Highlight Theme

+In case of using GitLab online compiler, you can set `gitlab_highlight_theme` to personalize syntax highlighting.

+Currently available options are "white" (default), "dark", "solarized-dark", "solarized-light", and, "monokai".
+Take a look at GitLab documentations [here][gitlab_highlight_theme] for more details.

 ## Including JavaScript

 JavaScript files can be included via the `js` setting.
 It is a list and can take file paths or URLs.
 If you want to add a resource that is contained within a Sublime Package (like the Markdown Preview package itself), you can use the special URL of `res://<package_name>/<subfolders>/file.js`.
 Using the `res://` format will allow Markdown Preview to resolve the resource when it is in a package that is zipped and unzipped.